21st June, 2023

-The control of substances hazardous to health (COSHH) regulations, apply to any substances that can harm health.
-That doesn't just mean chemicals or substances in packaging that you buy in.
-That includes hazardous dust that is produced as part of your work processes.
+The Control of Substances Hazardous to Health (COSHH) Regulations apply to any substances that can harm health.
+That doesn't just mean chemicals or substances in packaging and containers that you buy in.
+It also includes hazardous dust that is produced as part of your work processes.

 Concrete.
 Granite.
 Brick.
 Sandstone.
 Many natural materials contain silica.
 People are exposed to silica dust when they drill, saw or cut a material that contains silica.
-You must apply the requirements of COSHH to any work you carry out that produces silica dust.
+And you must apply the requirements of COSHH to any work you carry out that produces silica dust.

-In fact, the COSHH regulations make WELs a legal requirement.
+In fact, it's the COSHH regulations make WELs (the legal limits we discussed earlier) a legal requirement.
 The regulations allow WELs to be set and require that any WEL is not exceeded.

 Under COSHH, control is defined as adequate only if a) the principles of good control practice are applied, b) any WEL is not exceeded, and c) exposure to asthmagens, carcinogens and mutagens are reduced to as low as is reasonably practicable.

 So what does the law say about silica dust?
 Well, as we mentioned earlier in the post, workplace exposure limits (WELs) are legal limits.
 The COSHH regulations are also a legal requirement.

 To comply with the law, you must carry out a COSHH assessment.
 This assessment should look at the level of risk and controls needed to reduce the risk.

 Find out more about controlling dust in how dust hazards in the workplace can kill your future.

 The control measures you develop to reduce exposure to silica dust must keep exposure below the workplace exposure limit (WEL).
 That's 0.1 mg/m3 respirable crystalline silica (RCS) dust, averaged over 8 hours.